kaeyros-analytics-org/sema-doc/user_flow/index.rst

 #.
 Accessing Sema:
     * Log in to the Sema user interface.
-    * Choose the desired module (Bulk Message, Chatboot, Loyalty Program, or Tombola).
+    * Choose the desired module (Bulk Message, Chatbot, Loyalty Program, or Tombola).

 #.
 Creating Campaigns:
     * Use the Bulk Message module to create and schedule mass messages.
-    * Set up scenarios in the Chatboot module for automated customer interactions.
+    * Set up scenarios in the Chatbot module for automated customer interactions.
     * Define reward criteria in the Loyalty Program module.
     * Configure the Tombola module for prize draws.